-Microsoft SAM incentive programs v license compliance verification
+Microsoft SAM incentive programs vs license compliance verification

 The SAM program, which is run by SAM Certified Partners, offers recommendations on setting up SAM policies to effectively manage assets and licenses, reducing the risk of future non-compliance.

-If you are over-licensed, the SAM program can even save you money by highlighting the unnecessary spend and suggesting more economical licensing arrangements.
+If you are over-licensed, the SAM program can even save you money by highlighting unnecessary spending and suggesting more economical licensing arrangements.

-On the other hand, if you have been issued with a license compliance verification notification, this is a mandatory licence and contract compliance program and a more serious matter.
+On the other hand, if you have been issued with a license compliance verification notification, this is a mandatory license and contract compliance program and a more serious matter.